MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 ## Space-time tradeoff
 - `space` refers to the memory consumed by an algorithm to complete its execution.
+If there is not enough space then it cannot run
 - `Time` refers to the required time for an algorithm to complete the execution.
 - Best algorithm to solve a problem is one that
 • Requires less memory and
 • Takes less time to complete

+Ex cellphone the main concern is power consumption - people need the electronic to last long

 > In practice it is not always possible

 - We have to sacrefice one at the cost of the other
-- if space is our constraint, then we have to choose an algorithm that requires less space at the cost of more execution time. (example: Bubble sort)
+- if space is our constraint, then we have to choose an algorithm that requires less space at the cost of more execution time. (example: Bubble sort) - bubble sort uses less extra space - two araible for looping i and j and one doing the swap

-- if time is our constraint then we have to choose an algorithm that takes less time to complete its execution at the cost of more space. (example: Mergesort)
+- if time is our constraint then we have to choose an algorithm that takes less time to complete its execution at the cost of more space. (example: Mergesort) - different way to implement - people allocate extra space for memory to do temp sorting

 ## Space-for-time tradeoffs varieties
 1. input enhancement: preprocessess the input to store some info to be used later in solving the problem